callie

 Separation Anxiety in Dogs

-Separation anxiety is a seriously distressing issue, and dogs that suffer with it can become incredibly destructive in their bid to escape the house.
-I have seen dogs chew through solid wooden doors, scratch walls away to practically nothing and even break door handles off.
-Obviously, none of which would be appealing to a potential landlord!
+Separation anxiety is a seriously distressing issue, and dogs that suffer from it can become incredibly destructive in their bid to escape the house.
+I have seen dogs chew through solid wooden doors, scratch walls away to practically nothing, and even break door handles off.
+Obviously, none of these would appeal to a potential landlord!

 Working on your dog’s separation anxiety is by far the kindest thing you can do for them.
 This is a highly distressing condition and your dog will be a lot more relaxed if they’re able to overcome this.
 It’s also a lot easier on you, knowing you don’t have to worry about your dog when you need to go out!